2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: RB, WR, S

 Much like Tampa Bay, I was sure Denver was a lock for an offensive player in Round 1.
-Instead, its arguably the best corner in the draft.
-Broncos likely view Barron’s position as a limited quantity, whereas it can address running back and wide receiver in rounds to come.
+Instead, they arguably get the best corner in the draft to pair with the best corner in the NFL.
+The Broncos likely view Barron’s position as a limited quantity, whereas it can address running back and wide receiver in later rounds.

 Fantasy impact?
-The Broncos defense as a unit is starting to look scary.
+The Broncos’ defense as a unit is starting to look scary.
 The defense propelled this team to the postseason one season ago and is now better.
-They’re worth drafting in fantasy.
+They’ll be a top DST off the board.

 Pick 21, Pittsburgh Steelers – DT Derrick Harmon